arrowtype/blog/posts/2020-11-01--font-design-on-a-chromebook/index.md

 permalink: font-design-on-a-chromebook/
 ---

-You might think you have to spend a lot of money on a power Mac computer & software like Glyphs or RoboFont to get started in type design.
-While these things are very nice, it’s not actually a requirement.
-You can instead get a Chromebook for about $150 to $250, then use open-source software like FontForge.
+You might think you have to spend a lot of money on a powerful Mac computer & software like Glyphs or RoboFont to get started in type design.
+While these things are very nice, it’s not a requirement.
+Instead, you can get a Chromebook for about $150 to $250, then use open-source software like FontForge.

 ![A screenshot of FontForge running on ChromeOS](./fontforge-chrome_os.png)